mehrdadrad/mylg/README.md

 brew install homebrew/dupes/libpcap
 ```

-Given that the Go Language compiler is installed, you can build and run:
+Given that the Go Language compiler (version 1.7 or greater is required) is installed, you can build and run it with:

 ```
 git clone https://github.com/mehrdadrad/mylg.git